 - The expertise of surgeons who focus exclusively on cartilage and meniscus repair using the latest minimally invasive procedures, including arthroscopy

-- A dedicated team of orthopaedic specialists who focus solely on the female athlete and her unique anatomy
+- A dedicated team of orthopaedic specialists who focus solely on the female athlete and her unique anatomy at the Penn Center for the Female Athlete

 - A comprehensive group of specialists from rheumatology, neurology, orthopaedic trauma, physical therapy and the Penn Center for Human Performance who participate in patient cases when necessary